Unsolved Case Files Canada

 Unsupported Browser!
 This website will offer limited functionality in this browser.
-We only support the recent versions of major browsers like Chrome, Firefox, Safari, and Edge.
+We only support the recent versions of major browsers like Chrome, Edge, Firefox, Opera, Safari, and Brave.

 UCF #104200198

-The Mysterious Disappearance Of Jeffrey Andrew Dupres
+The mysterious disappearance of Jeffrey Andrew Dupres

 Jeffrey Andrew Dupres